alexandershaw03/eeg-robot/README.md

 The project integrates neural-signal acquisition, embedded communications, motor control and a desktop monitoring interface into a complete working mobile robot.

+The overall or long-term goal for it, was for the robotic platform to be used as an alternatively accessible wheelchair.

 > **Status:** Repository under construction.
 > Source code, schematics, documentation and test material are currently being organised and uploaded.